viniciusfjacinto/airflow-gnews-data-pipeline/README.md

 - [Contributing](#contributing)
 - [License](#license)

+# Requirements

+AWS Account with Access Key and Secret Acces Key configured.
+S3 Bucket for project's landing data already created.

 # Installing Airflow on EC2

-First step is create our EC2 instance with Amazon Linux in AWS (I recommend choosing an t2.large or higher for best Docker usage).
+First step is create our EC2 instance with Amazon Linux in AWS (I recommend choosing a t2.large or higher for best Docker usage).

 Then, connect to your VM through 'Connect' in EC2 options and run these commands: